Mechanical Aptitude Test: Preparation, Practice & Example Test Questions

 This has been calculated by rearranging the formula as below:

 w x d1 = f x d2 can be rearranged to f = (w x d1)/d2

-Which of the two levers require less force (in the direction indicated by the arrow) to
+Which of the two levers will require more force to lift the weight?

 How much force is required to lift the weights?

 a) 25 lbs

 b) 35 lbs

 Let's say you're asked to buy fuel for a vehicle.
 If the vehicle has a fuel cylinder with a base of 6 inches and a height of 16 inches, how much fuel can you put in the cylinder?

 You're asked to mark a perpendicular area around a structure that is 30 feet long by 40 feet wide.